 Consider a hypothetical FI, a bank in New York that is regulated by the state and federal governments.
 The bank holds customer funds, provides a range of services and employs many people.
 A new state law of general applicability enhances data breach reporting and requires “reasonable cybersecurity.”5 Existing state and federal regulations also require the bank to maintain a stable and secure information system with appropriate security protections for its confidentiality, integrity and availability.6 Regulators inspect the information security program annually to ensure it complies with these rules.
 The bank must guard against identity theft7 and must be on the watch for criminal activity, including cybercrime and reporting suspicious or criminal activity to the Financial Crimes Enforcement Network (FinCEN).8

 The FI and its customers experience constant cybercrime attacks.
 Each attack—even if unsuccessful—is itself a crime (an attempt) that also allows criminals to refine their tactics and techniques.
-These attacks include the following:
+These attacks include

 - Attempts to install malware, break into computers and networks, and steal customer and financial data